-In 2020, the Calamos Market Neutral Income Fund (CMNIX) celebrates its 30th year (see our anniversary page) as a bond portfolio diversifier.
+In 2020, the Calamos Market Neutral Income Fund (CMNIX) celebrates its 30th year as a bond portfolio diversifier.
 We attribute Calamos’ overall growth in liquid alternatives’ assets under management to broadening platform availability, growing investment professional support and—most important—our funds’ continued performance as expected.
 We are committed to demonstrating the contribution that can be made by allocating up to 20% of clients’ portfolios to alternatives.

 Much of the value created with the active approach of Calamos Hedged Equity Fund (CIHEX) comes in periods after larger market moves.
 The fund has the ability to create that extra edge, to capture a higher percentage of up moves than down moves.

 Environmental, social and governance (ESG) analysis is part of the greater mosaic of inputs to Calamos investment decision-making.

 Investment professionals, join us for a January 2021 series of calls with members of the Calamos Investment Management Team providing outlooks on convertibles, liquid alternatives, U.S. and emerging markets equities, and fixed income.